Yufei0523/322/Spotify_info_display/Backend_Documentation.md

 **Response:**
 - On success:
   - A JSON object confirming the songs were added successfully.
+  - `tracks`: JSON object which contains all tracks information
 - On failure:
   - An error response detailing the issue, such as:
     - `No songs found for the given keyword and genre`.